Statements & Policies

 The Affordable Care Act requires that insurance companies reimburse for lactation services.
-While I am not currently contracted with insurance corporations, I can and will provide you with a "Superbill" receipt for my services, which you can individually submit to your insurance company.
+While I am currently only contracted with a few insurance companies, I can and will provide you with a "Superbill" receipt for my services, which you can individually submit to your insurance company.
 Unfortunately I cannot do much beyond that, and cannot guarantee that your insurance company will reimburse you.
 You can always call them beforehand for guidance.

 Communications after your appointment:

 I am available for one week following your last appointment for email or text follow-up.
 After that time frame, you will need to schedule a new appointment.
 Thank you for understanding.

 Pacific Moon Lactation is anti-racist, inclusive, and committed to the principals of equity and informed consent.

 I recognize that systemic racism and gender discrimination exist and negatively impact marginalized peoples in every facet of our society.

 I am committed to educating myself and others about the impacts of racism and misogyny, particularly in relationship to healthcare, maternal/child health, and breastfeeding.
 I am committed to donating financially each year to organizations like the Perinatal Health Equity Initiative.

 In this work, I often use the words "mother,""maternal," and of course "breastfeeding."
 I want to be clear that my intention is to make everyone feel included, no matter how you identify.
 While the majority of my work experience has been with cis-gender women, I pursue trainings and self-education in gender inclusivity and am engaged in the path of checking and owning my own biases.
 As my work in this field evolves, my language will probably change.

 As a white cis-gender woman of privilege, I am awake, learning, and open to feedback.

 My goal is for everyone to exist in the world feeling safe and valued--babies, children, and adults.